Nevada Republicans boo Heller over past with Trump at debate

 RENO, Nev.
 (AP) — Hundreds of exuberant Republicans booed and jeered at former U.S. Sen. Dean Heller on Thursday night as he attempted to brandish his conservative credentials and position himself as close to former President Donald Trump at the first debate leading up to Nevada's Republican gubernatorial primary in June.

-Unlike the seven other Republican primary hopefuls who took the stage on Tuesday night in Reno, Heller's remarks on crime, schools and virus mandates did little to placate the mask-less audience, which laughed when the veteran politician claimed he was “the only proven conservative” in the race to take on Democratic Gov. Steve Sisolak in November.
+Unlike the seven other Republican primary hopefuls who took the stage, Heller's remarks on crime, schools and virus mandates did little to placate the mask-less audience, which laughed when the veteran politician claimed he was “the only proven conservative” in the race to take on Democratic Gov. Steve Sisolak in November.

-Like many Republicans running throughout the country running in the 2022 midterm elections Heller has tacked rightward on issues like election policy and immigration.
-He began the debate by attributing what he said was unprecedented voter enthusiasm to the “Trump effect.”
-And amid booing, he told the audience multiple times that he had spoken to the former president only a couple hours prior.
+Republicans hope nationwide dissatisfaction with President Joe Biden’s economic and social agenda coupled with pandemic frustrations will drive voter turnout and return them to power in Washington, D.C., and swing states such as Nevada.
+But Heller's reception reflects the uphill battle many one-time moderates running in the midterms now face as they try to tack rightward on polarizing issues such as election administration and immigration.

 People are also reading…